mrdoob/three.js/threejs/lessons/threejs-shadows.md

 <div class="threejs_center"><img src="resources/images/low-res-shadow-map.png" style="width: 369px"></div>

-What's going on with these low-res shadows!
+What's going on with these low-res shadows?!

 This issue is yet another shadow related setting to be aware of.
 Shadow maps are textures the shadows get drawn into.
 Those textures have a size.
 The shadow camera's area we set above is stretched across that size.
-That means the larger area you set the more blocky your shadows will be.
+That means the larger area you set, the more blocky your shadows will be.

 You can set the resolution of the shadow map's texture by setting `light.shadow.mapSize.width` and `light.shadow.mapSize.height`.
 They default to 512x512.
 The larger you make them the more memory they take and the slower they are to compute so you want to set them as small as you can and still make your scene work.
 The same is true with the light's shadow camera area.
 Smaller means better looking shadows so make the area as small as you can and still cover your scene.
 Be aware that each user's machine has a maximum texture size allowed which is available on the renderer as [`renderer.capabilities.maxTextureSize`](WebGLRenderer.capabilities).